alicolville/Weight-Tracker/readme.txt

 = 9.3.6 =

+* Improvement: Added new argument to [wt-calories] that allows you to specify a percentage of the calculated figure to display e.g. [wt-calories percentage=60]
 * Improvement: Added new field, "challenges-opted-in", to [wt-if].
 This allows you to do conditional logic around whether a user has opted in or not to challenges.

 = 9.3.5 =